 ROUTE 21, 25, and EXPRESS ROUTE 29

-There are three inter-county services to and from Napa County, wherein all serve the Soscol Gateway Transit Center.
-Routes 21, 25 and VINE 29 Express provides weekday-only services.
+Routes 21, 25 and VINE 29 Express provide inter-county services to and from Napa County; all serve the Soscol Gateway Transit Center.

 Route 21 goes from Napa Transit Center to Suisun City Train Depot.
 The Route 25 goes as far as Sonoma Plaza in the City of Sonoma (with limited stops in a quick half an hour ride!).
 The Route 29 Express has limited stops as north as Calistoga to the Vallejo Ferry Terminal and El Cerrito de Norte Bart Station.
 These three regional buses run on weekdays only.
 For maps and Schedules, CLICK HERE.